-Each week, you give us about 30 minutes of your time to talk whisky.
+Each week, you give us valuable time to talk about whisky.
 Your trust and devotion allows us to share the story of whisky in ways we never imagined years ago, and we will always respect your time and your passion for whisky.

 In today’s world, it is important to understand where the information you trust comes from and how it is obtained — but it’s just whisky, you say.
 Consumers buy billions of dollars’ worth of whisky every year around the world.
 Whisky is a business, and WhiskyCast strives to apply the same ethics and principles of any well-respected media organization in our coverage of the whisky industry.

 To be transparent, and to keep you in-the-loop of the community you’ve helped to build, here are some things you should know about the journalistic and business sides of WhiskyCast:

 WhiskyCast reports facts, except in the tasting sections of the media platform where opinions are clearly marked.
 On the rare occasions where Mark Gillespie offers commentary on a subject, it’ll be clearly identified as such.
 We very rarely use PR people in interviews — we interview the people who make the whisky you drink because we believe in getting you as close to the cask as possible.
 We cover news based solely on its editorial value, and neither ask for nor accept any compensation for covering a story on WhiskyCast.